Tara (fictional plantation): Movie set

+In summer 1937 Margaret Mitchell and her friend, midwesterner William G. Kurtz Sr., toured antebellum houses in Clayton County, Georgia, which is where her great-grandparents Phillip and Eleanor Fitzgerald had raised their seven daughters.
+The Fitzgeralds had built "Rural Home," a four-room, wood-framed Federal-style house in 1831.
+Mitchell considered it architecturally unplanned and vernacular, and described it as "ugly, like Alex Stephens' Liberty Hall."
+Selznick, however, wanted something more glamorous, Mitchell "politely bowed out of the production of the movie", and Selznick hired Kurtz as technical advisor.
+Selznick also asked art director Joseph B. Platt and researcher Lillian Deighton to look at the mansions in the vicinity of Natchez, Mississippi.
+They were initially inspired by the Greek Revival-style Belmont house on Liberty Road, with its tree-shaded entrance road.
+The "ecology" of the movie was changed to match Natchez rather than northwest Georgia, so that southern live oaks and flat cotton fields replaced cedars and rolling hills.
+However, set designers Lyle R. Wheeler and William C. Menzies, using Historical American Buildings Survey reports, favored the design of the suburban villa Monmouth, and created an "edited and simpler version of the Monmouth portico" for Scarlett O'Hara and the Tarleton boys to use for flirting.
+The interior was influenced by the center halls at Arlington and Rosalie, "which went through the entire building and had a front and rear door and a porch."
+Even though the white women preservationists active in Natchez during the Great Depression "had set out to create a Natchez narrative that celebrated its Spanish colonial history" to market their impoverished and isolated community, "Natchez became the embodiment of the 'Old South' after the movie adaptation of Gone With the Wind.

 For the 1939 motion picture, the home was constructed by art director Lyle Wheeler.
 After filming concluded, the façade of Tara sat on the Forty Acres backlot owned by RKO Pictures and then Desilu Productions.
 The Tara house façade looks very similar to the home of Barbara Stanwyck's character Victoria Barkley in the ABC series The Big Valley.
 That set was built in 1947 on the Republic Studios lot in Encino for the John Wayne movie The Fighting Kentuckian.
 In 1959, Southern Attractions, Inc. purchased the Tara façade, which was dismantled and shipped to Georgia with plans to relocate it to the Atlanta area as a tourist attraction.
 Producer David O. Selznick commented at the time,Nothing in Hollywood is permanent.
 Once photographed, life here is ended.
 It is almost symbolic of Hollywood.
 Tara had no rooms inside.
 It was just a façade.
 So much of Hollywood is a façade.

 However, the Margaret Mitchell estate refused to license anything that sought to capitalize on the novel's fame and popularity, including the movie set, citing Mitchell's dismay at how little it resembled her description in her novel.